 Income Research & Management: Income Research & Management ("IR+M"), located at 100 Federal Street, 30th Floor, Boston, Massachusetts 02110, serves as a Sub-Adviser to the Income Fund.
-A team of investment professionals manages the portion of the Income Fund's assets allocated to IR+M. The team consists of Bill O'Malley, CFA, Chief Executive Officer, Co-Chief Investment Officer, Senior Portfolio Manager, and Principal; Jake Remley, CFA, Principal and Senior Portfolio Manager; and Jim Gubitosi, CFA, Principal, Co-Chief Investment Officer, and Senior Portfolio Manager.
+A team of investment professionals manages the portion of the Income Fund's assets allocated to IR+M. The team consists of Bill O'Malley, CFA, Chief Executive Officer, Co-Chief Investment Officer, and Board Member; Jake Remley, CFA, Principal and Senior Portfolio Manager; and Jim Gubitosi, CFA, Co-Chief Investment Officer and Senior Portfolio Manager.
 This team is ultimately responsible for the day-to-day management and strategic direction of the Catholic Values Fixed Income Fund.
 Mr. O'Malley joined IR+M in September 1994, Mr. Remley joined IR+M in July of 2005, and Mr. Gubitosi joined IR+M in March 2007.
-Mr. O'Malley was previously the Director of the Investment Team at IR+M, Mr. Remley was previously a Portfolio Manager at IR+M, and Mr. Gubitosi was previously an Analyst and Portfolio Manager at IR+M.
+Mr. O'Malley was previously the Director of the Investment Team at IR+M, Mr. Remley was previously a Portfolio Manager and Principal at IR+M.

 Western Asset Management Company, LLC: Western Asset Management Company, LLC ("Western Asset"), located at 385 East Colorado Boulevard, Pasadena, California 91101, serves as a Sub-Adviser to the Income Fund.
-A team of investment professionals led by S. Kenneth Leech, Chief Investment Officer and Portfolio Managers, Julien Scholnick, CFA, John L. Bellows, Ph.D., CFA, Mark S. Lindbloom, and Frederick R. Marki, CFA, manages the portion of the Income Fund's assets allocated to Western Asset.
-Mr. Leech joined Western Asset companies in 1990 and has 43 years of industry experience.
-Mr. Scholnick joined the firm in 2003 and has 23 years of industry experience.
-Mr. Bellows joined the firm in 2012 and has 11 years of industry experience.
-Mr. Lindbloom joined the firm in 2005 and has 42 years of industry experience.
-Mr. Marki joined the firm in 2005 and has 37 years of industry experience.
+A team of investment professionals led by S. Kenneth Leech, Chief Investment Officer and Portfolio Managers, Julien Scholnick, CFA, John L. Bellows, Ph.D., CFA, Mark S. Lindbloom, Frederick R. Marki, CFA, and Bonnie M. Wongtrakool, CFA, manages the portion of the Income Fund's assets allocated to Western Asset.
+Mr. Leech joined Western Asset companies in 1990 and has 44 years of industry experience.
+Mr. Scholnick joined the firm in 2003 and has 24 years of industry experience.
+Mr. Bellows joined the firm in 2012 and has 12 years of industry experience.
+Mr. Lindbloom joined the firm in 2005 and has 44 years of industry experience.
+Mr. Marki joined the firm in 2005 and has 38 years of industry experience.
+Ms. Wongtrakool joined the firm in 2003 and has 22 years of industry experience.

 Western Asset Management Company Limited: Western Asset Management Company Limited ("Western Asset Limited"), located at 10 Exchange Square, Primrose Street, London EC2A 2EN, United Kingdom, serves as a Sub-Adviser to the Income Fund.
 S. Kenneth Leech, Chief Investment Officer and Portfolio Manager, manages the portion of the Income Fund's assets allocated to Western Asset Limited.
-Mr. Leech joined Western Asset companies in 1990 and has 43 years of industry experience.
+Mr. Leech joined Western Asset companies in 1990 and has 44 years of industry experience.